Applying for a Grant

 It is possible to apply for a second and third year grant for doctoral studies.
 The grantee must apply for them with a new application each year.
 If the grantee decides to apply for a continuation grant as described he/she must provide a progress report and a statement from a supervisor to be seen as a prospective recipient.

-The grant for medicine is used for the maintenance of the Wihuri Research Institute.
+The grant for medicine and biomedicine is used for the maintenance of the Wihuri Research Institute.

 Grants for visual art are awarded mainly for research of visual arts.
 The Jenny and Antti Wihuri Foundation supports visual arts mainly by making art acquisitions to the Wihuri Art Collection in Rovaniemi Art Museum, and maintaining scholarship and residency programs.